samhenrigold/emoji-metadata/README.md

 }
 ```
 ## Fields
-- `emoji`: Unsure what this field is used for.
-Will update when we get to the bottom of it.
+- `emoji`: (unsure what this field is used for)
-- `description`: Official Unicode name for emoji
+- `description`: Official Unicode name for the emoji
-- `category`: Unicode block for emoji.
+- `category`: Unicode block for the emoji.
 Possible values:
   -  Smileys & Emotion
   -  People & Body
   -  Animals & Nature